How are Corns and Calluses treated?

 If corns and calluses are not treated they can become painful and will not heal on their own unless the cause is removed.
 If left untreated the body may begin to see the corn or callus as a foreign body and develop an ulcer which can lead to infection.

-At Ottawa Foot Practice we have highly-skilled meticulous foot technicians working in a world-class clinic of podiatric medicine under the supervision of foot doctors of podiatric medicine who have significant experience in dealing with corns and calluses.
+At Ottawa Foot Clinic, your foot skin issues will be taken care of by our foot hygienists.
+They are highly-skilled foot nurses working under the supervision of doctors of podiatric medicine and chiropodists.
+Your foot specialist have significant experience in dealing with corns and calluses.
 We will provide you with a proper assessment of the problem, and help determine the cause so that a plan can be implemented to manage the condition.
-This may include regular foot maintenance to assist with keeping the corns or calluses reduced, padding or strapping to help prevent pressure.
+This may include monthly to bimonthly foot maintenance to assist with keeping the corns or calluses reduced and comfortable.
+Padding may help prevent pressure.
 Custom-made podiatric orthotic devices with good-supportive and high toe box shoes may be a good option to optimize force transfer and reduce friction in the affected areas.
 Conservative options are recommended first; if not enough, a minor surgical procedure may be indicated.

-Its best to consult with us in regards to treatment options and avoid any at home remedies as these can often worsen the problem.
+Its best to consult with us in regards to establish the root cause of your specific treatment options and avoid any home remedies as these can often worsen the problem.